 Those slow load times are killing your chances.
 While in the past having an online presence was enough, now it has to be eye-catching.

 If I click on your site after a quick Google search and it takes forever for content to load.
 I’m leaving.
 If you play music over my perfectly crafted playlist, I’m going.
-If it looks like your website was made in the early 2000s, complete with a novel of content, you bet I’m clicking that back arrow.
+If it looks like your website was made in the early 2000s, complete with an entire novel worth of content, you bet I’m clicking that back arrow.
 Captivating and enticing is the name of the game.

 Millennials want the information given in the least amount of words.
 They want relatable pictures—not the classic stock photos of happy couples.
 Stay true to your image, but add content that matches your customers.